-ALEXANDER KASHPURIN is a concert pianist and conservatory teacher living in St. Petersburg
+ALEXANDER KASHPURIN is a concert pianist and piano teacher living in St. Petersburg

-When he received a piano at the age of 8 he became immediately passionate about it and music took an all-embracing central role in his life.
+When he received a piano at the age of 8 he became immediately passionate about this instrument and music took an all-embracing central role in his life.

 When he was 12 years old, Alexander was admitted to the St. Petersburg Music Lyceum and joined the piano class of Irina Lobikova.
-He continued his studies at the Rimsky-Korsakov St. Petersburg State Conservatory in 2014 and graduated 'summa cum laude' in 2019.
+He continued his studies at the Rimsky-Korsakov St. Petersburg State Conservatory in 2014.

-Alexander is currently affiliated with the lyceum of the conservatory as a teacher.
+Alexander is currently affiliated with the lyceum of the conservatory of St Petersburg as a teacher.

 In 2010, 2011, 2012 and 2013 Alexander was a winner of the Young Talents Award of the Government of Saint-Petersburg.